Hereford: Health and social care

 In early 2008, Herefordshire Council and NHS Herefordshire became the first local authority and primary care trust to form a new kind of partnership.

 The major hospital in Hereford is the Hereford County Hospital.
 Ambulance services are provided by the West Midlands Ambulance Service NHS Trust.
 The Midlands Air Ambulance charity provides air ambulance services across Herefordshire.

-A private national firm operates a hospital in Hereford, and the city is well-populated with council-funded, private and charity based nursing, residential and other elderly care homes and facilities.
+A private national firm operates a hospital in Hereford.

 Society and culture

 Agriculture

-Farming has played a major part in the history of the county of Herefordshire, and for many years the City of Hereford was the epicentre, playing host to the Cattle Market; a major market site.
+Farming has played a major part in the history of the county of Herefordshire.
+For many years, the City of Hereford was the epicentre, playing host to the Cattle Market, a major market site.

-With the 2001 foot-and-mouth outbreak the market suffered with trade reduced.
-Established by Act of Parliament, the market had to be provided, and so a Bill was introduced in 2003 to move the site to the outskirts of the city.
-The inner city site would then be available for redevelopment, a process that has now finished.
+With the 2001 foot-and-mouth outbreak, the market suffered with reduced trade.
+Established by Act of Parliament, the market had to be provided and so a Bill was introduced in 2003 to move the site to the outskirts of the city.
+The inner-city site would then be available for redevelopment, a process that has now finished.

-The new Hereford Cattle Market opened its doors in August 2011 on the site just outside the city and has already proved so successful that trading and business is up on the previous site's record.
+The new Hereford Cattle Market opened its doors in August 2011 on the site just outside the city; it has already proved so successful that trading and business is up on the previous site's record.

 Music

-The annual Three Choirs Festival, originating in the 18th century and one of the oldest music festivals in the British Isles, is held in Hereford every third year, the other venues being Gloucester and Worcester.
+The annual Three Choirs Festival, originating in the 18th century and one of the oldest music festivals in the British Isles, is held in Hereford every third year; the other venues are Gloucester and Worcester.